ChesterChowWOV/a-new-repo/README.md

 <link rel="stylesheet" href="style.css">

 Then edit the css file as usual as on codepe
-*if you changed the css file name pls also change the "href" string from style.css to your css file name
+*if you changed the css file name pls also change the "href" string from style.css to your css file name!